 If your employer was not WashU and you have questions about your forms, you should contact your employer.

 If you are a nonresident alien and did not have any income in the last calendar year (Jan.
 1-Dec.
 31) you may still need to file Form 8843.
 Form 8843 is an informational statement required by the U.S. government for nonresident aliens who entered the U.S. with visa types F, J, M, Q. This form is the only form filed when a person has no monetary activity to report to the IRS.
 Form 8843 must also be included with the taxpayer’s monetary tax return.
 Though Form 8843 is not a tax return, when the OISS documentation cites “tax return” or “return,” we are referring to the actual tax return and accompanying forms, such as Form 8843.

-Please note that the GLACIER Tax Prep program may be used for completing Form 8843 for eligible individuals.
-If you are not eligible for GLACIER Tax Prep, visit the IRS website for instructions on completing Form 8843 as well as the form itself.
+Please note that the GLACIER Tax Prep (GTP) program may be used for completing Form 8843 for eligible individuals.
+If you are not eligible for GTP, visit the IRS website for instructions on completing Form 8843 as well as the form itself.